pkhaan/TatooineSpaceBalls/README.md

 # TatooineSpaceBalls
 #### University Project for CG made using OpenGL

-->Simply Execute the .sln file as the Assets are already uploaded in the repo
+* Simply Execute the .sln file as the Assets are already uploaded in the repo

 ### Members